bauxy/bauxy-legal/subscription_agreement.md

 Transactional fee of:
 - {claim_fee} for each claim submission
+- {exam_claim_fee} for each claim submission that contains only an eye exam
 - {eligibility_fee} for every API call with plan information and/or eligibility

 ##### Service Term